-- Apart from mild hemophilia or von Willebrand's disease, routine use of desmopressin is not supported. - In adult patients undergoing surgery in which substantial blood loss is anticipated, the routine use of desmopressin is not supported, due to uncertainty about the risk of stroke and mortality.
+• Apart from mild hemophilia or von Willebrand's disease, routine use of desmopressin is not supported.

 rFVIIa

 Recombinant Factor VIIa (rFVIIa) is a manufactured form of activated Factor VIIa, a central protein in the initiation of coagulation.
 The use of rFVIIa is generally reserved for life threatening hemorrhage where conventional measures have failed.